Product comparison · · 10 min read

 TalkJS

-TalkJS is a messaging platform that provides developers with a ready-made solution for adding chat features to applications.
-Unlike other platforms that focus solely on real-time messaging, TalkJS specializes in enabling rich, customizable chat experiences with a focus on user interfaces (UI) and experience.
-It includes pre-built UI components that can be integrated seamlessly into web and mobile apps.
+TalkJS provides developers with a prebuilt, fully customizable solution for adding chat messaging features to applications.
+Unlike other platforms that focus solely on real-time messaging, TalkJS specializes in enabling rich, customizable chat experiences with a focus on user interfaces and experience.
+It includes pre-built UI components that can be directly integrated into web and mobile apps.

 Pricing

 TalkJS offers a free environment for development and testing.
 You have to start paying when you go live.
-Paid plans start at $239 per month for the Basic plan, which includes up to 10,000 monthly active users, and scale up to custom pricing for enterprise-level usage, with added features like performance guarantees and dedicated support.
+Paid plans start at $279 per month for the Basic plan, which includes up to 10,000 monthly active users (MAU), and scale up to custom pricing for enterprise-level usage, with added features such as performance guarantees and dedicated support.

 Pros